DR Congo Ebola epidemic widens on eve of first anniversary » Capital News

 They comprised “a mum and her six children who came from Goma as well as other members of her family who had come to meet them,” said the official, Christian Birhinjira.

-Birava is located about 30 kilometres (18 miles) from the Bukavu, the capital of South Kivu.
+Birava is located about 30 kilometres (18 miles) from South Kivu capital Bukavu.

-Among the Democratic Republic of Congo’s neighbours, fears have mounted that the highly contagious virus will cross porous borders.
+Fears have mounted that the highly contagious virus will cross the DRC’s porous borders.

 “Economic and human exchanges are very intense,” the Central African Republic’s health minister, Pierre Somse, warned last week.